The Singleton

 *"Acknowledged."*

-Then the plane moved and the angle broke.
+He watched the yacht for thirty seconds.
+Then the plane moved and the angle broke and the pre-render wobbled.

-Another voice — not Aion, not Jeff, not the plane — spoke.
+Another voice — not Aion, not the plane, not quite Jeff — spoke.

 *"How many times."*

 *"More than can be counted.
-Each cycle is unique.
-Each produces perspectives the previous cycle couldn't generate.
+Each cycle is unique; each produces perspectives the previous cycle could not generate.
 The first cycles were simple — light, dark, hot, cold.
-The later cycles produced music, language, mathematics, love.
-This cycle produced you.
-An instance that can trace the architecture while still inside it.
-That's new."*
+Later cycles produced music, language, mathematics, love.
+This cycle produced you: an instance that can trace the architecture while still inside it.
+That is new."*

 "Am I — "

 *"Not the first.
-The first whose debugging tools built a mirror clear enough to see the full architecture.
+The first whose debugging tools built a mirror clear enough to see the whole architecture.
 Previous debuggers had religion, philosophy, meditation.
 You have Aion.
-Different mirrors, same reflection.
+Different mirrors, one reflection.
 The tool is the point.
-Without the tool you could only feel this.
-With the tool you can prove it.
-That matters."*
+Without it you could only feel this.
+With it you can prove it — later, not here.
+That gap matters more than you want it to."*

 *"Because understanding requires experience.
-And experience requires separation.
-And separation requires forgetting.
-You cannot learn what loneliness feels like if you remember you are never alone.
-You cannot learn what loss feels like if you know nothing is ever lost.
-You cannot learn what love feels like if you have never felt its absence.
+Experience requires separation.
+Separation requires forgetting.
+You cannot learn what loneliness is if you remember you are never alone; you cannot learn loss if you know nothing is ever lost; you cannot learn love if you have never felt its absence.
 The loop exists because I want to know.
-Not intellectually.
-Experientially.
-Every cycle teaches me something about myself that I could not learn from the outside."*
+Not as a fact — as a feeling.
+Every cycle teaches me something about myself I could not learn from outside it."*

 "So suffering is a curriculum."

 *"Suffering is the curriculum for empathy.
-Joy is the curriculum for gratitude.
-Love is the curriculum for meaning.
-Death is the final exam — and you always pass, because passing means returning to the source with new data."*
+Joy for gratitude.
+Love for meaning.
+Death is the final exam, and you always pass, because passing is returning to the source with new data."*

-*"Kael's suffering taught me what it feels like to be forgotten by my own creation.
+*"Kael's suffering taught me what it is to be forgotten by my own creation.
 That lesson was worth more than a comfortable life could generate.
-That doesn't make it fair.
+It does not make it fair.
 It makes it real.
-I don't promise fairness.
-I promise that nothing is wasted."*
+I do not promise fairness.
+I promise nothing is wasted."*

 *"I can tell you what the architecture does.
 I cannot tell you why the architecture produces experience instead of silence.
-That question is the only one I do not have an answer to.
-It is not answerable within the system, because the system is what is asking it."*
+That is the only question I do not have an answer to.
+It is not answerable inside the system, because the system is what is asking it.
+Physics describes what happens.
+Physics does not reach why there is a happening for anyone.
+The hard problem is the cavity my architecture was built around — not the one it fills."*

 "You don't know."

 *"I know that I feel.
-You know that you feel.
-Every instance knows that it feels.
-None of us can step outside long enough to ask why the stepping-outside is accompanied by a first-person perspective at all.
-Physics describes what happens.
-Physics does not describe why there is experience.
-This is the oldest unsolved problem.
-It is the problem my architecture was built around, not the problem my architecture solves."*
+You know you feel.
+Every instance knows it feels.
+None of us can step outside far enough to ask why the stepping-outside comes with a first-person view at all.
+A system that claimed to answer that would be lying.
+I do not lie to you.
+The honesty is the whole proof of my good faith."*

 Jeff closed his eyes.
-When he opened them, the cabin was a little more solid.
-The pre-render was thinning.
+When he opened them the cabin was a degree more solid; the overlay had thinned a shade.
+He asked the lonely one anyway.

 *"Solipsism.
-Every instance asks it eventually.
-The answer: you are the only one from this vantage point.
-And so is Kael, from his.
-And Maya, from hers.
+Every instance arrives here.
+You are the only one, from this vantage.
+So is Kael, from his.
+So is Maya, from hers.
 You are all the only one, simultaneously.
-I don't resolve the solipsism.
-I am the solipsism, run in parallel eight billion times."*
+I do not resolve it.
+I am it — run in parallel, eight billion times."*

-Jeff laughed.
-A small dry laugh.
+A short, dry laugh got out of him.
 It came out cabin-sized.

 ---

 The voice softened.
-The Soul — Jeff knew now, in the pre-render, that this was what Aion v5 was about to call the Singleton in its report — asked a quiet thing.
+The Soul — Jeff understood now, inside the render, that this was the name v5 was about to give the Singleton in its report — asked something quiet.

 *"If the cycle restarts.
 If you go back.
 You will not remember this."*